graalvm/vscode-extensions/graalvm/README.md

 In order to start a debug session, first select the proper configuration using the Configuration drop-down in the Debug view.
 Once you have your launch configuration set, start your debug session with F5.
-Alternatively, you can run your configuration through the Command Palette (Command Palette can be also opened by pressing F1, or _Ctrl+Shift+P_  hot keys combination for Linux and _Command+Shift+P_ for macOS), by filtering on Debug: Select and Start Debugging or typing "debug", and selecting the configuration you want to debug.
+Alternatively, you can run your configuration through View > Command Palette (Command Palette can be also opened by pressing F1, or _Ctrl+Shift+P_  hot keys combination for Linux and _Command+Shift+P_ for macOS), by filtering on Debug: Select and Start Debugging or typing "debug", and selecting the configuration you want to debug.

 ## Ruby Debugging

-To debug a Ruby application running on GraalVM, creating a launch configuration for the application is necessary.
+To debug a Ruby application running on GraalVM, create a launch configuration for the application.
 To do so, open the application project folder in VS Code (File > Open Folder), then switch to the Debug view by clicking on the "bug" icon in the left-hand side panel.
 The newly opened window will suggest you create a _launch.json_ file.
 If debugging is not yet configured (no `launch.json` has been created), select `GraalVM` from the list of available debug environmnets.

 Once the `launch.json` file is opened in the editor, one of the following techniques can be used to add a new configuration:
-* Use IntelliSense if your cursor is located inside the configurations array.
+* Use code completion if your cursor is located inside the configurations array.
-* Press the Add Configuration button to invoke snippet IntelliSense at the start of the array.
+* Press the Add Configuration button to invoke IntelliSense snippet suggestions at the start of the array.
 * Choose Add Configuration option in the Debug menu.

 ![Image Debug Configurations](images/debug-config-ruby.png)